MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 **This is preliminary content and subject to change.**

 The Windows container feature is available on Windows Server 2016, Nano Server, and Windows 10 insider releases.
 A Windows container host can be deployed onto physical systems, on-prem virtual machines, and cloud hosted virtual machines.
 The steps to deploy a container host may vary by operating system, and system type.
 This document provides the details needed to quickly provision a Windows container host.
-This document also links through to more detailed instruction on manual deployments for all configuration types.

 Use the navigation at the right hand side to select your desired deployment configuration.